 The New World Warblers or Wood-Warblers are a group of passerine birds restricted to the New World.
-Hybridization is common in this family (Willis, Symula & Lovette, 2014).
+Hybridization is common in this family (Willis, Symula & Lovette, 2014) and speciation seems to be context-specific (Irwin et al., 2018).
 Several intergeneric hybrids have been documented:

 - Northern Waterthrush (Seiurus novaeboracensis) x Blackpoll Warbler (Setophaga striata) (Short & Robbins, 1967).
 However, Parkes (1995) argues that the Setophaga species in this cross was a Cape May Warbler (S. tigrina)